 There were days Dennis and I talked about more babies, even after our sixth, who was quite the surprise.
 And days I wasn’t sure I’d survive till bedtime.

-Planning your family is an important discussion…an ongoing conversation that for most couples begins before marriage.
-Just as we would never consider taking a special occasion dress to a twelve-year-old for alterations, so making important decisions must be taken to the One who has the skill to give us the right result.
+Planning your family is an important discussion … an ongoing conversation that, for most couples, begins before marriage.
+Just as we would never consider taking a special occasion dress to a 12-year-old for alterations, so making important decisions must be taken to the One who has the knowledge to give us the right result.

 We have to look at what God says in His Word.